-At the moment, Bertie is still a puppy so he is still learning routines and expectations but he is doing exceptionally well.
-He can sit on demand, fetch a ball and recall when a whistle is blown on a walk.
-As previously mentioned, Bertie will undergo training to ensure he is well-behaved at all times.
+Bertie has learnt the routines and expectations and he is doing exceptionally well.
+He can sit on demand, shake paw, give a hi five, fetch a ball and recalls when called.
+Bertie is still a puppy at 16 months old so has undergone and will continue to undergo training to ensure he is well-behaved at all times.
 He will be kept on a short lead whenever walking around school.
+There are times, as long as all of the children are happy, when he will be left off the lead in the garden and playground.

 Please complete the attached permission slip, outlining whether your child is able to come into contact with Bertie or not.
 I would like to reassure you that a written list will be held of all children for whom permission has been received - this will be distributed to all staff members and only these children will be permitted to be around or touch Bertie.
-Please return the slip to the school office by Friday 10th September 2021.

-We hope you will join us in welcoming Bertie to our school and embrace all he has to offer to our community.
+We hope you look forward to meeting Bertie and embrace all he has to offer to our community.
 I hope to have provided reassurance to any concerns you may have via this letter; however, if you have any further questions, please feel free to contact me.